 Tina hopes for more education around sharing paths and recreation spaces.

-“We’re all in this together, so that requires that we share the spaces we have available…be kind, be patient, be friendly!,” said Tina.
+“We share the spaces we have available…be kind, be patient, be friendly!” she said.

-So if you go for a walk or cycle to get some essential exercise, looking out for others, keeping your distance and being friendly will make it more enjoyable for you and everyone around you.
+So if you're walking or cycling to get to work, looking out for others, keeping your distance and being friendly will make it more enjoyable for you and everyone around you.

-Getting back on your bike or out walking during the coronavirus pandemic is a great way to form healthy, long-lasting habits, and as Craig said: “when the restrictions are over please don’t just send your bike back to the shed.
-They love to be taken out for a spin”.
+Now you’re all set!
+Getting back on your bike or out walking during the coronavirus pandemic is a great way to form healthy, long-lasting habits.